TickTeam/guide-tt/ticktick_web_app/how_to_set_daily_alert_time.md

 3.Set time in the “Daily Alert Time” section.

-After setting “Daily Alert Time”, you will receive a reminder at a fixed time everyday with a sumup of all your overdue & today's tasks.
+After setting “Daily Alert Time”, you will receive a reminder at a fixed time everyday with a sum-up of all your overdue & today’s tasks.